 Shaded parking spots are also something that works for both residential and rental properties, especially multi-unit complexes.
 For residential, they are a good replacement (or even supplement) to a multi-car garage, and allow the soaring heat to be avoided in cars.
 The apartment complexes that use shaded parking will not only make themselves more attractive to potential renters, they can also profit from their installation by charging a monthly fee for the parking spots that are shaded, or alternatively give all apartments an assigned spot and just use it to ensure you remain at 0% vacancy.
 This not only helps you while you own it, but it will also increase the value, giving you monthly and lump sum value over time that can add up to be quite a bit.

 A final quick recommendation is the option of a shaded garden.
 Many people love to garden, but the heat ends up keeping a lot of would be gardeners’ green thumbs gone.
 But a shaded garden, as covered in a separate article, opens the door to a lot of plants that could otherwise not be grown in our climate since, as it would be shaded, the garden is now cool anytime of the year.
 Like having a shaded patio, a shaded garden can increase the appeal of your home for potential buyers.

-For further information on how adding shade can affect the value of your home, contact The Damron Group, located in San Marcos, TX.
+For further information on how adding shade can affect the value of your home, and more information about how to sell your San Marcos home for the best price possible, contact The Damron Group REALTORS® in San Marcos, TX.